Rascalov/Rascalov.github.io/README.md

 #### 1.7 Layering in Docker
 He shows an image composed by layers.
 The instructions from last video could be considered layers.
 They are read only layers.
-Instead you can create another layer on top of the desired layer.
+Instead, you can create another layer on top of the desired layer.

 If you want to update it, you can create a new image starting from a specific layer.